-Essentially, laser eye surgery refers to the process of reshaping the clear layer of your eye (known as the cornea) with a concentrated beam of light known as a laser.
-It’s often referred to as ‘surgery’, there are no incisions involved; what you’re really having is laser eye treatment.
+To start off with, laser eye surgery is the process of reshaping the clear layer of your eye (this is called the cornea) using a beam of light which is the laser.
+As no incisions are made you are undergoing laser eye treatment rather than surgery.

 What is LASIK?

-The recovery process is fairly quick and you should be able to drive and return to work within 24 hours of the treatment.
-Many people notice an immediate improvement in their vision but for others it may take a few weeks for their vision to settle properly.
+Within 24 hours of having the surgery, you should be able to drive and return to work.
+For most people, they will notice an improvement in their vision straight away but in some cases it can take a few weeks before your vision settles properly.

 What is LASEK?

-An alcohol solution is put on to the surface of your eye and an ultra-thin sheet applied.
-This alcohol solution loosens the thin layer of cells on your eye’s surface called the epithelium.
-These cells then stick to the sheet, which is then gently moved to the side of your eye, giving your surgeon access to the layer of your cornea which will be treated by the laser.
+By adding an alcohol solution to loosen the thin layer of your eye’s surface and then an ultra-thin sheet is applied for the cells to stick too.
+This is then moved to the side of your eye which allows the surgeon to access the layer of the cornea which he will treat with the laser.

 Benefits of Lasik

-- Fast recovery time— usually around 24 hours to a week
+- Recovery period between 24 hours to a week

 Benefits of Lasek

-- Can correct the vision of people with thinner corneas or pre-existing medical conditions
+- Suitable for anyone with a thinner cornea or pre-existing medical conditions

-- More effective option if you have higher levels of short-sightedness (myopia)
+- More effective if you have higher levels of short-sightedness (myopia)

 What is the difference between the two?